Nick Senzel Player Props: Reds vs. Brewers

 Nick Senzel At The Plate

-- Senzel is batting .256 with eight doubles, four home runs and 18 walks.
+- Senzel is hitting .258 with eight doubles, four home runs and 18 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.